 The role involves assisting in the investigation of breaches of regulations and potential misconduct on the part of accountants, accountancy firms or actuaries.

 - Working with limited supervision on individual investigations into misconduct/ breaches of relevant requirements by fellow professional accountants, audit firms or actuaries.

 - Determining the avenues of enquiry; using expertise to identify sources of evidence and requesting provision of documentation and information.

-- Using expert forensic skills to determine the approach to the review and analysis of all material obtained including experience in the use of electronic search platforms.
+- Using forensic skills to determine the approach to the review and analysis of all material obtained including experience in the use of electronic search platforms.

 - Preparing and conducting disciplinary interviews with subject partners and external lawyers.

 - Preparation of an objective report of investigation findings to form the basis of instructions to the expert and external counsel and of further action on the case.

 - Agreeing and meeting deadlines for investigation work and working with the case lawyer to meet deadlines for the case.

 - Assisting more senior forensic accountants in the conduct of investigations including undertaking personally specific areas of the investigation and contributing to overall work product.